NaomiMapoma/Portfolio-Projects/healthtech-marketing-channel-analysis/README.md

 ## 💡 &nbsp; Key Findings

 - Performance has plateaued due to creative fatigue on Meta, underinvestment in demand generation channels (TikTok, Creators, Affiliates) in comparison to Meta & Google.
-Lifecycle channels (CRM & RAF) are underleverage depsite strong ROAS and revenue growth
+Lifecycle channels (CRM & RAF) are underleveraged depsite strong ROAS and revenue growth
 - Programmatic consistently delivers low ROAS (<1) and the most inefficient CAC in comparison to all other channels
 - M3 retention is relatively consistent across channels, indicating retention is product-driven rather than channel-driven